5 Mobile App Use Cases in the Metaverse

 Given the open-ended concept of the metaverse, envisioning any number of compelling use cases for mobile apps on this platform becomes simple.
-Let’s look more closely at a few mobile app ideas for the metaverse on our radar.

 The metaverse continues to garner a lot of buzz in the technology world and beyond.
 Large tech companies from Facebook (now “Meta”) to Microsoft continue planning their own virtual 3D worlds where people interact with each other in ways simulating real life.
 Microsoft’s metaverse focuses on virtual versions of corporate offices while Meta’s ideas remain less sharply-defined.
 Of course, other businesses boast other concepts leveraging this new model for human interaction.